r2devops/docs/blog/writing-vscode-extension-with-react/index.md

 ```

-The complete file could be found [here](https://gitlab.com/r2devops/hub/-/merge_requests/446#note_1305283448), with the other methods that are specific to our use case.

 Now that we have defined our WebView and the extension, we should exchange message between them.

 ### Link the extension and the Webview